therealsamyak/uno-solver/contributions.md

+# Engineering plan

-# Contribution 1
+## Contribution 1

+### Motivation
-## Motivation (What is a problem that we'd currently like to solve, but can't with the existing science?)
+*What is a specific problem that we'd currently like to solve, but can't with the existing science?*

+### Contribution
-## Contribution (What is the additional knowledge that would enable that problem to be solved?)
+*What is the additional knowledge that would enable that problem to be solved?*

+### Results
-## Results (What data will be necessary to capture and communicate that new knowledge?
-What data will prove that the problem was previously unsolvable but is now solvable?)
+*What data will be necessary to capture and communicate that new knowledge?
+That is, what data will demonstrate:*
+- *the problem was previously unsolvable,*
+- *the problem is now solvable, and*
+- *the solution came about through no possible reason other than your own engineering?*

+### Experiment
-## Experiment (What experiment will generate that specific data?)
+*What experiment(s) will generate that specific data?*

-# Contributions 1a, 1b, 2, 2a, ...
+## Contributions 1a, 1b, 2, 2a, ...

-(same as above)
+*(same as above)*